French Napoleon Pastry Recipe

 Step 4

-Remove the top baking sheet and continue to bake until the pastry is golden brown 6-8 minutes more.
+Remove the top baking sheet and continue to bake until the pastry is golden brown on top and bottom, checking frequently to prevent burning 5-8 minutes more.
 Cool completely.

 Chocolate and vanilla icings for Napoleon pastry recipe.
 Chocolate icing is in a piping bag with a â…› inch piping tip